j6turner/newspaper/README.md

 First, download the project to the desktop.
 Open a terminal window and change the directory by entering `$ cd Desktop/newspaper`.
-In order to run the app, start up a local Web server.
+To run the app, start up a local Web server.

 On Macs, enter `$ python -m SimpleHTTPServer` in the terminal window and navigate to *localhost:8000* in a Web browser.
 For Windows,